-A Non Disclosure Agreement plays an important role irrespective of the industry.
+A Non Disclosure Agreement plays a critical role in all industries; however, here we will be addressing the main features specifically for partnering with a White Label service provider.
 Regardless of what you want to keep confidential and how many parties are involved, here are a few specifics that most NDAs include:

 - Specific duration for which the NDA shall be valid.

 - The scope and the nature of the confidential information.

 - Number of parties involved.